 NV5 assisted with the San Joaquin Levee Repairs Project, an ongoing effort to sustain flood system integrity and mitigate damage from floods.
-NV5 was hired by the U.S. Army Corps of Engineers’ construction contractor to provide geotechnical engineering and shoring design.
+NV5 was hired by the U.S. Army Corps of Engineers’ contractor to provide geotechnical engineering and shoring design.
 The scope of the project included geotechnical engineering design, shoring system design, inspections, and storm water plan preparation.

 In addition to the design of the sheet wall shoring system, NV5’s Qualified SWPPP Developer (QSD) prepared a Storm Water Pollution Prevention Plan.
 This plan included the required Erosion and Sediment Control Plan and Construction Site Monitoring Plan (CSMP) and an initial Rain Event Action Plan (REAP).